 - Prime Factorization: The prime factorization of 6 is 2 * 3, which is fundamental in understanding its multiples.

 - Least Common Multiple (LCM): The LCM of 6 and another number is the smallest multiple that both numbers share.
-For example, the LCM of 6 and 8 is 24.
+Here's one way to look at it: the LCM of 6 and 8 is 24.

 - Greatest Common Divisor (GCD): The GCD of 6 and another number is the largest number that divides both of them.
-For example, the GCD of 6 and 9 is 3.
+To give you an idea, the GCD of 6 and 9 is 3.

 - Modular Arithmetic: This involves studying the remainders of numbers after division.
 In modular arithmetic, numbers that have the same remainder when divided by 6 are considered equivalent modulo 6.